dhpoware logo

 All Win32 DIBs are aligned to 4-byte (DWORD) memory boundaries.
 This means that each row of pixels in the DIB is padded with extra bytes to ensure that the next row of pixels starts on a memory boundary that is a multiple of 4-bytes.
 The Bitmap class takes care of these details.
 Overloaded array operators are provided to allow the pixel data to be accessed like a 2D array.

-Since the Bitmap class makes use of the IPicture COM interface applications using the Bitmap class must link to the olepro32.lib import library.
+Since the Bitmap class makes use of GDI+ applications using the Bitmap class must link to the gdiplus.lib import library.

 An earlier version of the Bitmap class originally appeared on flipcode as the DIB24 class.